 For corporate businesses, the Corporate Interest Restriction (CIR) limits the amount of interest expense which the business is able to deduct when computing its taxable profits to 30% of UK taxable profits.
 This restriction applies if the company or group’s total UK net tax interest expense is greater than the £2 million de minimis amount.

 The actual rules surrounding the calculation of the interest restriction are detailed and complex, although some of the key points to consider are:

-With many companies currently taking on more debt to expand, restructure and innovate and with interest on CBILS loans now needing to be paid, it will be important for business owners to understand whether all of the associated interest will be tax deductible for corporation tax.
+With many companies currently taking on more debt to expand, restructure and innovate and with interest on CBILS loans and similar financing now needing to be paid, it will be important for business owners to understand whether all of the associated interest will be tax deductible for corporation tax.
 To the extent that the group’s total UK net tax interest expense is greater than £2 million then full relief may not be given.